 Processing Time - Labour Market Opinion (LMO)

-Current processing time for a Labour Market Opinion is 6 – 9 weeks on average.
+The current LMO processing time is 6 – 9 weeks on average.
 This timeline is subject to change without notice and is not guaranteed.

 Our fees are on a case-by-case basis, but Immigroup legal fees for an LMO application usually range from around $1200 for the most basic application to around $2000 for more complicated cases.
 After the LMO is approved, the average legal fee for a work permit application is between $900 and $1300.
 If you are applying for a work permit for a position that does not require an LMO, our legal fees average between $1300 and $1800.